Second Course in the Narrative Therapy, Trauma & the Affective Turn Series!

 Course Description

 Our lives and body/mind/spirit are multi-storied, some of which find expression beyond words.
 Michael White talked about how people would tell half stories about traumatic and oppressive experiences.
 We learned to honor what clients shared and make visible the absent but implicit, people’s responses to trauma and oppressive experiences that were absent from dominant storylines.
-We then could explore the foundations of these responses and how they spoke to important values to in life and relationships that were threatened or diminished.
-We can explore the absent but implicit with clients’ affective, imaginal, and somatic responses, making visible these half-stories; how sadness (a tear or the silent refusal of tears) or a gesture, for example, might be protest or testimony to what one holds as precious that has been threatened or diminished.
+We then could explore the foundations of these responses and how they spoke to important values in life and relationships that were threatened or diminished.
+We can explore the absent but implicit with clients’ affective, imaginal, and somatic responses, making visible these half-stories; how sadness (a tear or the silent refusal of tears) or a gesture, for example, might be protest, reclamation, or testimony to what one holds as precious that has been threatened or diminished.
+We can also interrogate nonverbal dominant body norms that maintain oppression and the status quo.
 Lynne Rosen

-Most importantly, it is my hope that in the second course, the dialogues clients have so generously agreed to share and the ideas shared by colleagues, authors, and professional and personal ancestors, all of whose shoulders I stand, engage us in dialogue, envisioning, and collectively imaging different pathways forward that support relational being, greater justice, and collective healing.
+Most importantly, Lynne hopes that the dialogues clients have so generously agreed to share and the ideas shared by colleagues, authors, and professional and personal ancestors, on whose shoulders she stands, engage us in dialogue, envisioning, and collectively imaging different pathways forward that support relational being, greater justice, and collective healing.

 Course Objectives